The role of counting quantifiers in laminar set systems: Transducing laminar trees

 \subsection{The colouring}

 In this subsection, we describe the colouring we use for our transduction and introduce the predicate we obtain that identifies representative sets for all inner nodes.
-For this, we first show that we can partition the nodes of every laminar tree into a finite number of thin sets. \begin{lemma} Let $T$ be the laminar tree of a set system $(U,\mathcal{F})$ and $L$ the set of leaves of $T$.
-We can partition the set of inner nodes $V(T)\setminus L$ into $16$ (possibly empty) thin sets. \end{lemma} \begin{proof} For every $i\in \{0,1,2,3\}$, let $V^i\subseteq V(T)\setminus L$ be the set of inner nodes with $\lvlParity_T(t)=i$.
-We further denote the root of $T$ by $r$ and the children of $r$ by $s_1,\dots, s_\ell$.
-We show that for every $i\in \{0,1,2,3\}$ we can partition $V^i$ into $4$ thin sets.
+For this, we first show that we can partition the nodes of every laminar tree into a finite number of thin sets.

+\begin{lemma} Let $T$ be the laminar tree of a set system $(U,\mathcal{F})$ and $L$ the set of leaves of $T$.
+We can partition the set of inner nodes $V(T)\setminus L$ into $16$ (possibly empty) thin sets. \end{lemma}